 Of course, the top attraction at Taughannock Falls State Park is the falls themselves.
 Water rushes down from a height of 215 feet here, cutting through rocky cliffs of almost 400 feet.

-You can hike to the falls, and also see it easily from an upper viewing area.
+You can hike to the waterfalls, and also see them easily from an upper viewing area.
 If you do choose to get up close to the falls, be careful.
 Don’t enter the water or a park ranger will come out and scorn you publically (I saw this happen with my own eyes; it was pretty funny).
 This is due to the falling rocks.
 But there are areas where we saw people swimming in peace along the riverbed.

 In addition, during the wet season, the rocks- made of slick shale, limestone, and crumbly sandstone- can be quite slippery.
 So enjoy the scenery, but be sure to take along your best grippy water shoes.